erickmpene/terraform/aws/awscli/install-awscli.md

 Default output format [None]: => json (for me)

-if you want to see the credentials you have configured, it is in the "~/.aws" folder
+if you want to see the configuration you have configured, it is in the "~/.aws" folder

 #### Enjoy ! d(o_o)b